Hybrid Transformer-Mamba for Weakly Supervised Volumetric Medical Segmentation: Experiments

+We formulate the task as binary segmentation; while important, multi-class segmentation requires techniques orthogonal to architectural novelty, such as modeling co-occurrence \cite{chen2022c} or inter-class \cite{chen2023ws,dhamale2025inter,xu2022multi,xu2024mctformer+} or inter-channel \cite{kuang2023cluster} correlations.

-\textbf{Datasets.} TranSamba is evaluated on three datasets: brain tumor segmentation (BraTS) \cite{menze2014multimodal,bakas2017advancing,bakas2018identifying}, kidney tumor segmentation (KiTS) \cite{heller2021state}, and left atrium segmentation challenge (LASC) \cite{xiong2021global}, comprising 484, 489, and 154 volumetric images, respectively.
-For each dataset, 100 volumetric images are held out for testing; the remaining images utilize an 80/20 training/validation split.
+\textbf{Datasets} TranSamba is evaluated on three datasets. \textbf{1.
+Brain Tumor Segmentation (BraTS)} \cite{bakas2017advancing,bakas2018identifying,menze2014multimodal} in the Medical Segmentation Decathlon \cite{antonelli2022medical,simpson2019large}: targeting the whole tumor using the T2 fluid-attenuated inversion recovery sequence; \textbf{2.
+Kidney Tumor Segmentation (KiTS)} 2023 \cite{heller2021state}: targeting the kidney tumor; \textbf{3.
+Left Atrium Segmentation Challenge (LASC)} \cite{xiong2021global}: targeting the LA cavity.
+BraTS, KiTS, and LASC comprise 484, 489, and 154 volumetric studies, respectively; 100 studies per dataset are hidden for testing; the remaining studies use an 80/20 training/validation split.

-\textbf{Evaluation.} The 3D mean Dice similarity coefficient (DSC), 3D mean 95th percentile Hausdorff distance (HD), and 2D mean intersection-over-union (IoU) are used for evaluation.
-Ablation study results are reported on the validation set, while comparison with SOTA is reported on the test set.
+\textbf{Evaluation} The ablation studies and SOTA comparisons are conducted on our validation and testing sets, respectively.
+The 3D mean Dice similarity coefficient (DSC) evaluates overall study-level segmentation performance; the 2D mean intersection-over-union (IoU) evaluates plane-level localization map quality.
+The 95\% Hausdorff distance (HD95) is sensitive to outliers under weakly supervised settings and is only used for variants with close DSC/IoU.

-\textbf{Implementation.} TranSamba is built on the DeiT-S \cite{touvron2021training} pre-trained on ImageNet \cite{deng2009imagenet}; the CPM blocks employ randomly initialized vanilla Mamba \cite{gu2024mamba} blocks.
-Only slice-level labels are used for model training.
-For inference, the attention maps are generated in a single-stage manner.
+\textbf{Implementation} Our ViT backbone is built on DeiT-S \cite{touvron2021training}; CPM blocks employ vanilla Mamba \cite{gu2024mamba} blocks.
+For training, a batch comprises 16 randomly sampled volumes, each with 16 contiguous planes; all variants are trained for 100 epochs using only plane-level labels.
+We use the AdamW optimizer (initial learning rate $5 \times 10^{-4}$, weight decay 0.05) and a cosine decay schedule with a 5-epoch warmup.
+For inference, attention maps are generated in a single stage.
+Training and inference use a single 40GB NVIDIA A100 GPU.